hayj/SystemTools/README.md

 * **strToTmpFile(text, name=None, ext="", addRandomStr=False)**: Store a string to a tmp file (using `tmpDir` function).
 Example: strToTmpFile("a", "test.txt").
 * **strListToTmpFile**: Use `strToTmpFile` but for a list of strings which is concatened.
 * **normalizeNumericalFilePaths(globRegex)**: This function get a glob path and rename all "file1.json", "file2.json"... "file20.json" to "file01.json", "file02.json"... "file20.json" to better sort the folder by file names.
+* **encryptFile(path, key, text=None, ext=".encrypted.zip")**: This function encrypt a file, if you give text in `text` parameter, the function will create the file.
+Return True if all is ok.
+You need to install 7zip using `sudo apt-get install p7zip-full` on Linux.
+* **decryptFile(path, key, ext=".encrypted.zip")**: This function decrypt a file and return the text.

 ## systemtools.system